Mount Holyoke Alumnae Symposium in Asia

 The Taj Jai Mahal Palace Hotel

 We chose the location in Jaipur precisely because of its campus-like feel.
 We will all stay together — eat, drink, dance and debate together, and enjoy most sessions in one magnificent place, the Taj Jai Mahal Palace Hotel, ranked by Condé Nast Traveler readers in the 2018 Readers’ Choice Awards as #31 of the 50 best hotels in the world and as the third best hotel in India.

 The Pink City

 Known for its magnificent royal past and fabulous heritage sites, plus its stunning gems, jewelry, crafts and design, Jaipur has seduced the most seasoned global travelers with its pomp and splendor.
 From Queen Elizabeth II to Jacqueline Kennedy Onassis, visitors to the Pink City have been enthralled.
-Experience Indian hospitality at its best by immersing yourself in this iconic city.
+Experience Rajasthani hospitality at its best by immersing yourself in this iconic city.

 Strategically located in the golden triangle that also comprises Delhi and Agra, Jaipur is an easy flight from both Mumbai and Delhi.